4.15. Advanced Topics

 4.15.5.
 Color Conversions

-Color conversion are supported via the namespace optrace.color. optrace provides conversions for the colorspaces XYZ, sRGB, linear SRGB, CIELUV and xyY as well as some color properties like Saturation and Hue in CIELUV.
+Color conversion are supported via the namespace optrace.tracer.color. optrace provides conversions for the colorspaces XYZ, sRGB, linear SRGB, CIELUV and xyY as well as specific color properties such as saturation and hue in CIELUV.

-Check the Color Handling section for a technical and fundamental descriptions of color processing and calculation.
-Go to the code reference section optrace.tracer.color for information on the usage of implemented functions.
+Check the Color Management section for a technical descriptions on the color processing.
+API reference section optrace.tracer.color provides information on the usage of the implemented functions.

-For the sRGB Perceptual Rendering Intent there a extra parameters available.
-For instance, a fixed saturation scaling can be set using the chroma_scale parameter of the optrace.tracer.color.xyz_to_srgb_linear function.
-A suitable scaling factor can be calculated using optrace.tracer.color.get_saturation_scale.
-This is useful for viable comparison between images, as the saturation scaling factor is the same.
-The function optrace.tracer.color.xyz_to_srgb_linear provides the chroma_scale parameter to override the best matching one.
-Alternatively, a relative lightness threshold can be set using the L_th parameter, which excludes colors of darker image regions to calculate/apply the factor in both functions.
-This is helpful when the scaling factor is largely affected by color values that are mostly invisible.
-If there still colors outside the gamut after the operation (for instance, because they were below L_th or the user set chroma_scale value was insufficient), they are projected onto the gamut edge as for the absolute rendering intent.
+The sRGB Perceptual Rendering Intent function allows for extra parameters compared to the other rendering intents.
+For instance, a fixed chroma scaling factor is set by the chroma_scale parameter of the optrace.tracer.color.xyz_to_srgb_linear function.
+Such a fixed factor is useful for image comparisons.
+A suitable scaling factor can be calculated using optrace.tracer.color.get_chroma_scale.
+A relative lightness threshold can be set using the L_th parameter, which excludes darker, mostly invisible colors in the chroma scale calculation.
+After chroma scaling, colors remaining outside the gamut are projected onto the gamut edge, same as for the absolute rendering intent.
 See the docstring of both functions for further information.